-There are some interesting other parallels between death and sleep, indicating 'life' activity in the inner, subjective, realms of being.
+There are some interesting other parallels between death and sleep, indicating activity in the inner, subjective realms of being.
 It is being discovered that dreaming is essential to the process of rest and recuperation.
 This has been shown in experiments on living people, using instruments which can indicate various kinds of brain activity.
 With these instruments it is possible for an observer to know when someone is dreaming, and it has been shown that if a subject is repeatedly woken up just as he begins to dream, he is deprived of an essential recuperative aspect of sleep.
 On waking he feels unrested and if the interruption of his dreaming is continued for an extended time, say for a few nights, the nervous health of the subject is affected.
 He becomes irritable, depressed and nervous.
 There is a footnote (p.
-49) in the section on dreams in the Transactions of the Blavatsky Lodge which becomes significant in this context, "The word dream means really 'to slumber' - the latter function being called in Russian 'dreamâtj'.
-Ed."
-It appears from the teaching that dreaming when regarded as the seeing of pictures subjectively, in the mind's eye, so to speak, however vividly, is to be distinguished in quality from the 'devachanic' after death experience.
+49) in the section on dreams in the Transactions of the Blavatsky Lodge which becomes significant in this context, "The word dream means really 'to slumber' - the latter function being called in Russian dreamatj"

+It appears from the teaching that dreaming when regarded as the seeing of pictures subjectively, in the mind's eye, so to speak, however vividly is to be distinguished in quality from the subjective 'devachanic' after death experience, which is likened to dreaming.
 As we shall see the normal dream experience occurs when consciousness is returning and memory impressions received while we have been asleep are impressed on our consciousness.
-The source of these memory impressions may be physiological or they may be Egoic as we shall see.
+The source of these memory impressions may be physiological or they may be Egoic (footnote - man's nature is considered here as threefold: body and soul which comprise his mortal 'personality' and a spiritual individuality, immortal, the Ego) as we shall see.
 The devachanic experience, on the other hand, is partial Egoic consciousness conditioned by the spiritual content of our immediate past personal experience.
-This kind of Egoic consciousness, of course, can never be registered directly in the brain consciounsess during life unless we have achieved it by long training.
-Nevertheless the afterdeath devachanic experience can be regarded as a kind of 'personal' Egoic rest, a period of recuperation as well as of compensation.
+This kind of Egoic consciousness can not normally be registered directly in the brain consciousness during life unless we have achieved the ability to do so by long training.
+Nevertheless the after-death devachanic experience can be regarded as a kind of 'personal' Egoic rest, a period of recuperation as well as of compensation.

-We should notice that life, or the life-process, continues through both the post death states and, more obviously of course, during dreaming and sleep.
-Daily events and activity, death and dreams are all seen to be part of the grand all-inclusive cyclic process of life itself.
+We should notice that life, or the life-process, continues through both the post death states and, more obviously of course, during sleep and dreaming.

+Daily events and objective activity, death and subjective dreams are all seen to be part of the grand, all-inclusive cyclic process of life itself.